The Catholic Diocese of Nakuru has the following Department

 The Communication Department in the Catholic Diocese of Nakuru is headed by a Coordinator.The current Coordinator is Sr Michelle Njeri

-The department consist of three sub departments namely
+The department consist of four sub departments namely

 St Mary’s Printing Press

 Radio Amani (88.3FM) was established in the Diocese in the year 2009, as a community Radio for peace.

 To be the leading community Radio Station that will educate, inform and entertain the entire community in the Central and Northern Rift Valley region; with quality non-partisan radio programmes that contribute to peaceful co-existence and reconciliation.

 The current Station Manager is Moses Munyoki